nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage:
 * Step 1: Type `list` into the command prompt and press `Enter` to execute it.<br>
 ![List Chapters 1](UG_Images/list_chapter1.png)
-* Step 2: The result for the list of chapters will be displayed as shown.
+* Step 2: The result for the list of chapters will be displayed as shown.<br>
 ![List Chapters 2](UG_Images/list_chapter2.png)
 * After listing all chapters, you can try all commands available in **Module Level**.